How To Quiet The World and Stop Comparing Yourself To Strangers On The Internet

 Just because it seems as though the world LOVES Twitter, that doesn’t mean you have to have an account if you’re going to hate it or neglect it.

-Just because it seems like EVERYONE is going to events to connect and share their business or ideas or hobbies doesn’t mean that you have to.
+And just because it seems like EVERYONE is going to events to connect and share their business or ideas or hobbies doesn’t mean that you have to.

 Just because your colleagues are loud, doesn’t mean you can’t get noticed in your own way.